 Ffynon Elian Cursing WellPosted: 2011-02-07

 Holy wells are a frequent feature of British history and oral tradition.
 The association of water with folk customs makes for fascinating study.
-While many wells were destinations for pilgrims in search of spiritual fulfillment, some were simply a place to offer prayers for healing from a disease.
+While many wells were destinations for pilgrims in search of spiritual fulfilment, some were simply a place to offer prayers for healing from a disease.
 These healing wells pop up all over the British Isles, but until today I'd not heard of a well associated with curses.

 That's right, the well at Ffynnon Elian, on the border between Denbighshire and Caernarfonshire, is not a holy well, but a 'cursing well', where people came to offer up invective against their enemies.
 According to an article by Heritage of Wales (a blog published out by the Royal Commission on the Ancient and Historical Monuments of Wales), the well at Ffynnon Elian is part of a farm called Cefnyffynnon.
 Until 1775 the well, like many others, was said to have healing properties.